Edu4Chip/Subsystem_DTU/README.md

 docker start -i hw-dev-container
 ```

-For more detailed instructions, see the [development environment README](open-source-hardware-development-environment/README.md).
+For more detailed instructions, see the [development environment README from the project](open-source-hardware-development-environment/README.md) or from the [repository page](https://codeberg.org/Kodalem/open-source-hardware-development-environment) of the submodule